JoshDeiner/audio/tests/README_ASYNC_STATE_MACHINE.md

 2. **State Transition Sequence** - Verifies states are visited in the correct order
 3. **Async Timing Behavior** - Tests proper async behavior and delays
 4. **Error Handling in Cycles** - Tests recovery from errors in second audio input
+5. **Machine-Initiated Conversation** - Tests conversation flow starting with the machine speaking first
+6. **Error Handling in Conversation** - Tests recovery from errors in machine-initiated conversation

 ## Test Coverage